UrbanTwin: Building High-Fidelity Digital Twins for Sim2Real LiDAR Perception and Evaluation: Literature Review

 \section{Literature Review}

-\textbf{Limitations of Existing LiDAR Datasets and Simulation Environments:} The development of LiDAR-based perception systems has traditionally relied on real-world datasets collected from autonomous vehicles, such as KITTI, nuScenes, and Waymo Open.
+\textbf{Limitations of Existing LiDAR Datasets and Simulation Environments:} The development of LiDAR-based perception systems traditionally relies on real and human-labeled point-cloud datasets \cite{zhao2021epointda, Unali24}.
 While these datasets offer valuable benchmarks, they are often constrained in terms of geographic diversity, annotation cost, and coverage of rare or edge-case scenarios.
 Simulation environments offer a scalable alternative for dataset generation, providing control over environmental variables and the ability to simulate diverse conditions at negligible cost \cite{li2024choose}.
-Popular open-source simulators—such as CARLA \cite{dosovitskiy2017carla}, DeepDrive \cite{team2020deepdrive}, and Vista \cite{amini2022vista}—support a range of tasks for perception, planning, and control in autonomous driving systems.
+Popular open-source simulators, such as CARLA \cite{dosovitskiy2017carla}, DeepDrive \cite{team2020deepdrive}, and Vista \cite{amini2022vista}, support a range of tasks for perception, planning, and control in autonomous driving systems.
 Their use has also been extended to support roadside and infrastructure-based perception tasks.
 However, these platforms typically rely on hand-crafted assets and simplified physics models, leading to synthetic LiDAR data that lacks realism and diverges significantly from real-world point cloud distributions \cite{manivasagam2020lidarsim}.
 This mismatch creates a pronounced simulation-to-reality (Sim2Real) domain gap, where models trained exclusively on synthetic data perform poorly when deployed in real-world scenarios \cite{8864642, nowruzi2019much}.